QuickBooks integration

 Add the invoices document type to your Sensible account

 The script uses Sensible's invoices document type, which is available in the Sensible configuration library.
-To add it to your account:
+To add support for invoices:

-4. Test the document type by uploading a sample invoice using the Extract tab.
+5. Test the document type by uploading a sample invoice on the Extract tab.

 Set up a destination in QuickBooks Online